stephane-genicot/kata-starter-pack/README.md

-# Starter for a java code kata
+# kata-js-start

-This repository is there to allow you starting a new code kata fast.
+A repository to start from for javascript katas

 Requirements:

-* Java (minimally 1.8)
+* npm
-* Maven
+* node

 ## Clone and work on branch